 Raymond Scupin, PhD, Director, Professor of Anthropology and International Studies.
 He specializes in the study of religion, ethnicity, and globalization.
 He is a Fulbright Fellow who has conducted ethnographic research on Islam and Muslim-Buddhist relations in Southeast Asia.
 He has edited several books including Aspects of Development: Education and Political Integration for Muslims in Thailand and Malaysia (1989), Religion and Culture: An Anthropological Focus (2008), Race and Ethnicity: The United States and the World (2012), and Peoples and Cultures of Asia (2006).
 He is the author of a well-known introductory textbook Cultural Anthropology: A Global Perspective now in the 8th edition (2012).

 Ryan Guffey, PhD, Associate Director, is an Assistant Professor of International Relations.
 He is a comparative institutionalist who focuses on globalization and global governance.
 His interests lie in governance beyond the state, the impact of globalization on education, and comparative education systems.
-His forthcoming text, The History of Education in Azerbaijan: From Ancient to Modern Times will be out in the Fall of 2013.
+His forthcoming text, The History of Education in Azerbaijan: From Ancient to Modern Times will be out in the Spring of 2014.
 He has traveled extensively to Northern Africa, Central America, Asia, the South Caucasus, Europe, and the Pacific Rim.
 He recently completed a Fulbright fellowship at Chulalongkorn University in Bangkok, Thailand.

 C. Dale Walton, PhD, is an Associate Professor of International Relations at Lindenwood University.
 His previous career experience includes teaching at the University of Reading (UK) from 2007-12, serving on the faculty of the Defense and Strategic Studies Department at Missouri State University from 2001-07, and working as a Senior Analyst with the National Institute for Public Policy.
 Dr. Walton is the author of three books: Grand Strategy and the Presidency: Foreign Policy, War, and the American Role in the World (Routledge, 2012); Geopolitics and the Great Powers in the Twenty-first Century: Multipolarity and Revolution in Strategic Perspective (Routledge, 2007); and The Myth of Inevitable U.S. Defeat in Vietnam (Frank Cass/Routledge, 2002), as well as a co-author of Understanding Modern Warfare (Cambridge University Press, 2008).